The Adventures of Superboy

 Superboy and the Silver Age continuity of Earth-One were erased following

-Pre-Crisis Superboy was in Legion of Super-Heroes vol. 3, #23 (June
+Pre-Crisis Superboy is featured in Legion of Super-Heroes vol. 3, #23

 Curt Swan.
 An

-does not have the power limitations of Superman.
-Red sunlight and kryptonite from Earth-Prime can harm Superboy-Prime.
+from the Prime universe can harm Superboy-Prime.
 After the Anti-Monitor is

 defeated in Crisis on Infinite Earths #12 (March 1986), New Earth is